Whole House Repipe in Houston

 • Copper and PEX are both safe for drinking water.
 Copper is a naturally anti-microbial metal, and as such, is efficient in killing the most toxic species of bacteria and viruses.
 The inside of PEX pipes are made of a plastic called polyethylene, which has no associated health risks.

 • Copper is a non-toxic metal, proven to be safe to carry drinking water.
 Your older galvanized and lead pipes are prone to breaking down, and those metals and even lead particles can leech into your water causing a variety of illnesses.

 • PEX pipes are flexible by nature of their composition.
 This makes PEX plastic pipes for easier (and less expensive) to install than a hard metal pipe such as copper or galvanized.

-If you’re considering a whole house re-pipe in Houston
+If you’re considering a whole house re-pipe

-, it will serve you well to do some research on both PEX and copper re-pipes and consider the various benefits and caveats of each.
+in Houston, it will serve you well to do some research on both PEX and copper re-pipes and consider the various benefits and caveats of each.
 A whole house re-pipe is a task you only want to undertake once, and a little knowledge will go a long way in making sure that your re-pipe project has the results you’re hoping for.

 Nick’s Plumbing and Sewer Services

-since 1979.
+.
 Call us today for a free estimate or second opinion on your upcoming whole house re-pipe or any other plumbing issues you may be having.
 We’re on the Way!